 We are grateful for our relationships with community pantries and food rescue programs, which allow us to share our produce with families and individuals who otherwise may not have access to quality, fresh vegetables.

-Our pantry partnerships include Manna on Main Street, Jenkintown United Methodist Church Food Cupboard, Inter-Faith Housing Alliance, and Mattie Dixon Community Cupboard.
+Our pantry partnerships include Manna on Main Street, Jenkintown United Methodist Church Food Cupboard, Inter-Faith Housing Alliance, Mattie Dixon Community Cupboard, SDA Church in WIllow Grove, and People's Kitchen in Philadelphia.

-We also work closely with Rolling Harvest Food Rescue, an organization that will come and help us harvest any surpluses in the field and ensure delivery to local pantries and shelters.
+We also work closely with Rolling Harvest Food Rescue, an organization that will come and help us harvest any surpluses in the field, reducing our food waste and ensure delivery to local pantries and shelters.

 Rolling Harvest out to glean Romaine lettuce before a cold snap